 - URL Prefix must read: http://education.msu.edu for 'Connect' and 'Edit Page' to work.
 Contribute isn't smart enough to realize they are the same site.

-- Make sure you search for an event before creating a new one to avoid dupication.
+- Make sure you search for an event before creating a new one to avoid duplication.

 - Include contact information for all events.

 To assist calendar administrators in adding events to the college calendar, our office offers a complete step-by-step video tutorial.
 If you or a member of your team is interested in gaining access to the college calendar to add events, please contact the Communications Office at email@example.com.

 What is social media?